-The governing body has delegated the responsibility for the day-to-day implementation of the SEND policy to the school SEND Coordinators who each have Qualified Teacher Status and have successfully completed the NASENCo qualification.
+The governing body has delegated the responsibility for the day-to-day implementation of the SEND policy to the school SEN Co-ordinators (SENCos) who each have Qualified Teacher Status and have successfully completed the NASENCo qualification.
 The management of SEND is supported by the Senior Leadership Team and administration staff.